play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 og1irjjh2fjtwt7dko7ht0qnq    node2     Ready   Active        Reachable
 ```

-### Create Docker Flow Proxy Stack
+### Create Docker Flow Proxy Docker Containers

-We start creating the Docker Compose file proxy.yml, which will launch our 2 services `proxy` and `swarm-listener` of our stack :
+We will start by creating a Docker Compose file named proxy.yml, which will defines our 2 services `proxy` and `swarm-listener` of our Docker Flow Proxy stack :

 >You can Click on the grey box to automatically copy the content on the terminal (don't mess with the order of commands ;) )